qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ## Conclusion

 Alright, folks, let's wrap it up.
-Better ranking isn't a 'nice-to-have,' it's a game-changer, and Qdrant can get you there.
+Better search isn't a 'nice-to-have,' it's a game-changer, and Qdrant can get you there.

 Got questions?
 Our [Discord community](https://qdrant.to/discord?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors) is teeming with answers.